ahmadehb/Sunscreen-Survey-Analysis/README.md

 # Sunscreen Usage and Attitudes Statistical Analysis

 This project presents a full end-to-end statistical analysis of a large-scale sunscreen usage and attitudes survey conducted in collaboration with a Stony Brook University School of Medicine research team.
 The goal was to identify behavioral, knowledge-based, and structural drivers of sunscreen use, producing clinically interpretable results suitable for publication.
+The analysis is documented in the accompanying PDF report, which contains all data cleaning, feature engineering, and data transformation, which is necessary before modeling and diagnostics.

 ## Project Overview
 * **Objective**: Identify key drivers and barriers to sunscreen use and prevention behaviors.